alexzielenski/Opee/README.md

 Apps can choose to blacklist themselves by adding an `OPBlacklisted` key inside their `Info.plist` set to true.
 You can override this setting by adding their bundle identifier in your `OPConfig.plist` in the `Whitelist` array to have your extensions loaded into them anyway.

+## Will Opee slow down my computer?

+Yes.

+## Wait what?
+Will I notice it?

+Probably not.

+## Should I install this?

+No. Unless you know what you're doing.
+You must be THIS tall to ride.

+## How does this work?

+It binary patches the second-most essential file on your system to force things to load a third party library and could very well prevent you from booting if you don't know what you're doing.
+If this happens to you, follow the above instructions.

 # Usage

 Developers can easily make an extension by creating a new `Bundle` project in Xcode.
 Extensions can hook method and function calls either by their own way or by linking `Opee.framework` which includes functions and macros that are very useful for this purpose.